 She adored her little brother Jamie and wanted siblings of children with cancer to be offered an opportunity to experience what she loved best: Muskoka Woods.
 The “Mackenzie’s Hope” fund was founded to honour her wish.

-The Exceptionality Program at Muskoka Woods gives children and youth with disabilities (including those with Autism Spectrum Disorder) the opportunity to experience camp, by providing them with the support they need for a successful week at camp.
+The Exceptionality Program at Muskoka Woods gives children and youth with special needs (including those with Autism Spectrum Disorder) the opportunity to experience camp, by providing them with the support they need for a successful week at camp.
 These inspiring boys and girls discover new possibilities and uncover their hidden potential at Muskoka Woods.
 They are integrated, to the extent possible and appropriate, into camp programming by the Exceptionality Program Staff, befriended by their cabin mates, celebrated and are encouraged to try new things in a safe camp environment.

 CANADIAN HEROES FUND

 When a parent serves in the Canadian Armed Forces, children are left behind to cope with the heartache and stress of missing their mom or dad for months at a time.
 The Canadian Heroes Fund serves the children of our troops who would not otherwise have the financial resources to attend summer camp, by providing a bursary to allow them to attend.